PierpaoloFerrante/COVID-19-in-Italy/README.md

 \
 ***Statistical analysis***
-- The "main.r" file contains the R code to import COVID-19 data and perform  analyzes to estimate incidence, lethality and evaluate helth policies.
+- The "main.r" file contains the R code to read COVID-19 data and perform analyzes to estimate incidence, lethality and evaluate helth policies.
 - The folder "plot" contains three R files to generate  incidence lethality, and deaths plots.
 The incidence and death plots include the impact of the vaccine campaign.